tklam/birdie/README.md

 :Parse
 :ParseAll
 ```
-The parser is an binary compatible with x86_64 Linux distros with kernel > = 2.6.32. *:Parse* just extracts the user-defined Verilog modules and instances; whereas *:ParseAll* extracts everything.
+The parser is a binary compatible with x86_64 Linux distros with kernel > = 2.6.32. *:Parse* just extracts the user-defined Verilog modules and instances; whereas *:ParseAll* extracts everything.

 Show the information of the module under the cursor:
 ```